 The Company signed two Production Sharing Contracts with the Republic of Equatorial Guinea for offshore Blocks EG-18 and EG-31 in February 2023.
 The Company holds an 80% operating interest in these blocks.
-In the nine months ended September 30, 2023, expenditure of \$10.8 million was incurred following the signing of the PSCs for Blocks EG-18 and EG-31 and mainly related to the acquisition of seismic data and signing bonuses.
+In H1 2023, expenditure of \$8.5 million was incurred following the signing of the PSCs for Blocks EG-18 and EG-31 and mainly related to the acquisition of seismic data.